pingcap/docs/configure-placement-rules.md

 ### Rule group fields

-The following table shows the meaning of each field in a rule group:
+The following table shows the description of each field in a rule group:

 | Field name | Type and restriction  | Description |
 | :--- | :--- | :--- |